Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A line of roaring flame 6 *(9m)* long and 1 *(1.5m)* wide emanates from you in a direction you choose.
 Each creature in the line must make a DEX Save.
 A creature takes 3d8 fire damage on a failed save, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
 - **Classes**: Sorcerer, Wizard
 *(Source: XGE, page 150)*